-The Subsonic Cartesian analysis type offers a robust meshing strategy producing hexahedral cells suitable for the underlying solver thereby reducing mesh generation times by huge margins.
+The Subsonic analysis type offers a robust meshing strategy producing hexahedral cells suitable for the underlying solver thereby reducing mesh generation times by huge margins.
 Because the mesh is high quality, it requires fewer cells to achieve the same level of accuracy.
 It offers faster convergence at the cost of a reduced feature set.
 Some highlights of the mesher are:

 Body fitted Cartesian meshing

 Subsonic is a Finite Volume based CFD solver with segregated pressure-velocity coupling using a proprietary variant of the SIMPLE\(^1\) algorithm.
 It provides the possibility to simulate both incompressible and compressible, laminar or turbulent flow with or without heat transfer in a single framework.

 Within SimScale, one can effortlessly set up a Subsonic simulation which involves the following steps:

 To create a Subsonic analysis, first, select the desired geometry and click on ‘Create Simulation’:

 Next, a window with a list of several analysis types supported in SimScale will be displayed: